 - Four dividend options: Dividends can be received in the form of cash payments, premium reductions, paid-up additions, and enhanced insurance

-- Additional Deposit Option (ADO): You can increase your policy’s coverage and cash value by making extra payments
+- Additional deposit option (ADO): You can increase your policy’s coverage and cash value by making extra payments.
+However, ADO is subject to MTAR limits, so excess payments may be restricted once the policy is close to the tax-exempt shelf

-- Flexibility with premium offset: You can cover some or all of your premium payments using dividends
+- Flexibility with premium offset: You can cover some or all of your premium payments using dividends.
+However, you must bear in mind that premium offset is not guaranteed and depends on investment performance, interest environment, and company experience

 When it comes to coverage, Canada Life offers several options, including: